MehmoodHashmi/Documentation-as-Code-DaC/README.md

 ## Project proposal

-A **_project proposal_** is written to initiate a **project** – it's the first step in the project **_management process._** The goal of this document is to convince the decision-makers and stakeholders that the idea behind the project is worth pursuing.
+A **_project proposal_** is written to initiate a **project** – it is the first step in the project **_management process._** The goal of this document is to convince the decision-makers and stakeholders that the idea behind the project is worth pursuing.
 A project proposal needs to outline the project's core value proposition, which is often done in the form of a business case.

 ## Project charter